izzumhd/bno055_killer/README.md

 As the name implies, this library is designed as an alternative (and potentially **outperforms**) the legendary **BNO055** smart sensor, offering much lower latency, lower noise, and independent filter tuning control.
 It is highly suitable for Drones, Balancing Robots, Camera Gimbals, or other high-precision telemetry systems.

+> **Note**: the default IMU is LSM6DS3 and the default Magnetometer is QMC5883L and it works well with combo **LSM6DS3** + **QMC5883L**.
+I haven't tested the library with HMC5883L and BMI160 and MPU6050 yet.
+So if you want to use HMC5883L or BMI160 or MPU6050, I would appreciate it if you test it yourself and let me know if it works.
+Thanks!

 ---

 ## Key Features